dps923/winter2017/assignments/a3-layout-fun.md

 1. tab 2 portrait
 1. tab 2 portrait on an iPad
 1. tab 3 portrait on an iPhone
-1. tab 3 portrait on an iPhone non-Plus model
+1. tab 3 landscape on an iPhone non-Plus model

 Recall that the 'Plus' model iPhones in landscape have a special size class (vs. other iPhones in landscape), and this assignment doesn't require a solution for that.
 <br>